iVis-at-Bilkent/cytoscape.js-node-editing/README.md

 ## Description
-A Cytoscape.js extension to provide grapples to resize nodes, distributed under [The MIT License](https://opensource.org/licenses/MIT).
+A Cytoscape.js extension to provide grapples to resize nodes and a visual cue to resize node to its label, distributed under [The MIT License](https://opensource.org/licenses/MIT).

 <img src="img.png" width="200">